processing/p5.js-web-editor/contributing.md

  - For a reference to the **file structure format** I am using, please look at the [Mern Starter](https://github.com/Hashnode/mern-starter).

  - This project **does not use CSS Modules, but uses Sass**.
-[BEM guidelines](http://getbem.com/) are followed.
+[BEM guidelines and naming conventions](http://getbem.com/) are followed.

- - For CSS naming conventions, write OOSCSS (Object-Oriented SCSS) with placeholders and mixins, and follow the [7-1 Pattern](https://sass-guidelin.es/#the-7-1-pattern) for Sass.
+ - For repeatitive and common styles, write OOSCSS (Object-Oriented SCSS) with placeholders and mixins.
+For organizing styles, follow the 7-1 Pattern for Sass.

  - We're using [ES6](http://es6-features.org/) and transpiling to ES5 using [Babel](https://babeljs.io/).